-Sheetcast enables you to convert Excel spreadsheets to web apps directly in Microsoft Office, a tool you already use every day.
+Sheetcast enables you to convert Excel to web app directly in Microsoft Office, a tool you already use every day.
 Sheetcast is affordable, easy to learn, and has hundreds of potential uses (limited only by your imagination).

 But, to be honest, Sheetcast is not your only option if you want to add web application development to your business or to your personal skill set.
 Maybe you don’t need Sheetcast at all to create web apps from Excel spreadsheets.
 For the sake of full and fair disclosure, we thought we should outline a few alternatives.